Sensory ecology

 An international course for postgraduate students

 Now in its third decade, the international postgraduate course Sensory Ecology runs for two weeks and is limited to 40 participants.
 The course is held every second year in late September and early October.
 The world's leading authorities in sensory ecology are invited to Lund to deliver an outstanding program of lectures covering all animal senses.
-The next course will be held in 2024.
+The 2026 course is now open for applications.

 The senses of animals are essential for every aspect of daily life.
 Whether detecting a mate or a prey, escaping the attentions of a predator or simply monitoring the surrounding habitat, an animal’s senses are critical to its survival.